jimkring/Nuitka-Python/PCbuild/readme.txt

 Sub-Projects
 ------------

-The CPython project is split up into several smaller sub-projects which are managed by the pcbuild.sln solution file.
+The Nuitka-Python project is split up into several smaller sub-projects which are managed by the pcbuild.sln solution file.
 Each sub-project is represented by a .vcxproj and a .vcxproj.filters file starting with the name of the sub-project.
 These sub-projects fall into a few general
 categories:

-The following sub-projects represent the bare minimum required to build a functioning CPython interpreter.
+The following sub-projects represent the bare minimum required to build a functioning Nuitka-Python interpreter.
 If nothing else builds but these, you'll have a very limited but usable python.exe: pythoncore
     .dll and .lib